-- (1) The determination as to whether probable cause exists regarding a violation of the provisions of Chapter 486 and 456, F.S., and/or the rules promulgated by the Board shall be made by majority vote of a probable cause panel of the Board. - (2) The Board Chair shall appoint at least two people to the probable cause panel and shall designate the panel Chair.
-The appointed people shall be either current Board members or at least one current Board member and one or more former members of the Board.
-The panel must include a former or present consumer member if one is available, is willing to serve, and is appointed by the Board Chair.
-Otherwise, the panel shall be composed of former or present Board members who are licensed physical therapists.
-The determination as to whether probable cause exists that a violation has occurred shall be made by a majority vote of the probable cause panel of the Board. - (3) The Board Chair may designate an alternate panel with the same membership criteria to share the workload.
-With regard to either panel, the Board Chair may make temporary appointments, as needed, to conduct the business of the panel in the absence or unavailability of a regularly appointed panel member. - (4) If a Board member has reviewed a case as a member of the probable cause panel, that member shall be on the panel for reconsideration of that case if reconsideration is requested by the prosecutor and that panel member is able and available.
+- (1) The probable cause panel by majority vote shall determine whether probable cause exists to believe that a licensee has violated the provisions of Chapter 456 or 486, F.S., or the rules of the Department or Board. - (2) Probable cause panel members shall be selected by the Board Chair, who shall also designate the panel Chair, who is a member of the board.
+Each panel shall be comprised of at least two (2) members, either current Board members or at least one current Board member and one or more former members of the Board.
+The panel must include a former or present consumer member if one is available, is willing to serve, and is appointed by the Board Chair, and must include at least one licensed physical therapist. - (3) The Board Chair may designate an alternate panel with the same membership criteria.
+The Board Chair may make temporary appointments, as needed, to conduct the business of a panel in the absence or unavailability of a regularly appointed panel member. - (4) If a Board member has reviewed a case as a member of the probable cause panel, that member shall be on the panel for reconsideration of that case if reconsideration is requested by the prosecutor and that panel member is able and available.

-Specific Authority 456.073(4) FS.
+Rulemaking Authority 456.073(4) FS.
 Law Implemented 456.073(4) FS.
-History-New 6-11-02.
+History-New 6-11-02, Amended 10-12-16.